A Look at Price Fluctuation of Pfizer Inc (PFE)

 For Pfizer Inc (NYSE:PFE) out of the analyst recommendations 3 analysts recommend stock a Buy, 6 rate the stock Outperform, 7 analysts recommend to Hold the stock, 0 rate Underperform and 2 analysts recommend the stock a Sell.

-Shares of Pfizer Inc (NYSE:PFE) has a market capitalization of $262.21 Billion and its number of outstanding shares are 5.87 Billion.
-During previous trade 0 shares of Pfizer Inc (NYSE:PFE) exchanged hands whereas on average almost 19.66 Million shares has been traded.
+Shares of Pfizer Inc (NYSE:PFE) has a market capitalization of $261.1 Billion and its number of outstanding shares are 5.87 Billion.
+During previous trade 32.02 Million shares of Pfizer Inc (NYSE:PFE) exchanged hands whereas on average almost 19.83 Million shares has been traded.